-The best experiences to try in Southeast Asia if you’re after a healthy dose of adrenaline
+Check out this article on the best experiences to try in Southeast Asia if you’re after a healthy dose of adrenaline!

 Some of the top surf spots are Hikkaduwa and Arugam Bay, both suitable for surfers of all levels, whereas the spots near Ahangama, Midigama and Mirissa are reserved for experienced surfers, because the waves here can be dangerous.